pineapplemachine/strtime-js/directives.md

 Lowercase am/pm text.
 Using the default English settings these strings are "am" for times before noon and "pm" for noon and times after noon but before midnight.
 Normally, this directive is used in combination with the 12-hour hour number directive `%I`.

 The am/pm strings can be changed by passing an options object to **strftime** or **strptime** which includes a `meridiemNames` attribute.
-The value of this attribute must be an array two elements, an AM equivalent and then a PM equivalent.
+The value of this attribute must be an array containing two elements, an AM equivalent and then a PM equivalent.
 The strings given here are written after conversion to lowercase when using this `%P` directive.

 The modified directive `%^P` produces switched-case outputs.
 With the default English settings, this means the output will be "AM" or "PM".
 Note that, with the default English settings, this is the same result as using the uppercase AM/PM `%p` directive.